Ljupch0/yfinance/README.md

 # yfinance for R

-{yfinance} returns tidy financial data using the yahoo finance API.
+yfinance returns tidy financial data using the yahoo finance API.

 ## Install